misterola/W3SCHOOLS-HTML-NOTES/README.md

 # W3SCHOOLS--HTML Tutorial-NOTES
 ## Date 12/30/2020

-This repository summarizes the key things that I learned from the w3schools online HTML tutorials.
+This repository summarizes my notes from the w3schools online HTML tutorials.
+This is in no way a replacement for the course.
+Instead, it represents my notes organized in a way that makes life easier.
-> Please see: https://www.w3schools.com/html/   for the sources of all the information contained herein.
+> Please see: https://www.w3schools.com/html/ for a detailed coverage of the topics contained herein.

 ## Course Outline

 ## **Part One**
 * HTML Tutorial<a name="Homepage"></a>
-* HTML HOME
 * [Html Introduction](#html-introduction)
 * [HTML Editors](#html-editors)
 * [HTML Basics](#html-basics)